ngrx/platform/docs/store/downgrade.md

 ## Downgrading Store service

-If you want to **dispatch** action or **select** some slice of your store state, you will need to downgrade the Store service to use it in the AngularJS parts of you application.
+If you want to **dispatch** an action or **select** some slice of your store state, you will need to downgrade the Store service to use it in the AngularJS parts of your application.

 ```ts
 import { Store } from '@ngrx/store';